techidaily/site-win11-tips/source/_posts/fix-window-updates-blocked-by-error-2e.md

 Follow these steps to reset your Windows Update Components:

 1. First, open Notepad on your Windows computer.
-In case you need help, see our guide on[how to open Notepad on Windows](https://www.makeuseof.com/windows-11-open-notepad/) .
+In case you need help, see our guide on [how to open Notepad on Windows](https://www.makeuseof.com/windows-11-open-notepad/) .
 2. Copy and paste the following commands into the Notepad window:
 `net stop bits
 net stop wuauserv